danforth-restorative/digitalskills.info/_posts/2020-10-18-digital-transformation-for-the-rest-of-us.md

 That's when I began collecting sources for a variety of subjects and thinking about how to facilitate people sharing their internet research with each-other, to **make it easier for everyone to create quality content**.

 From there, I became far more interested in [curation](https://github.com/learn-anything/curated-lists) than writing, and eventually got into some contract based research work.
-More recently, I've discovered I could earn a better income from transcribing podcasts than I could with the same amount of time spent writing.
+More recently, I've found that transcribing podcasts is an efficient use of my time.

 It gradually became clear that people were making good money from my efforts, and that there was far more potential in putting that energy towards a venture of my own.